30 Richest Rock Stars Of All Time

-Dolly Parton recorded in 1974 song named ‘I Will Always Love You’ and then, a few decades later Whitney decided to make it more memorable.
+Dolly Parton recorded in 1974 a song named ‘I Will Always Love You,’ and then, a few decades later, Whitney decided to make it more memorable.
 Actually, more unforgettable.
-The song was recorded in 1992 and featured in the hit movie ‘The Bodyguard’.
+The song was recorded in 1992 and featured in the hit movie ‘The Bodyguard.’
 This movie was also Whitney’s acting debut.

-The single was an instant hit and it even spent 14 weeks at number one in the US charts.
+The single was an instant hit, and it even spent 14 weeks at number one in the US charts.
 Furthermore, it was the biggest selling single of the year.
 The Bodyguard: Original Soundtrack Album is the best-selling soundtrack of all time and one of the best-selling albums of all time.
-This song is definitely what made this movie soundtrack so popular.
+This song is definitely what made this movie soundtrack so famous.

 8. Celine Dion – “My Heart Will Go On”